FREE SHIPPING on orders over $75 International: over $250

 Raw (Sheng) Pu-erh

-Raw (Sheng) Pu-erh is a Pu-erh made from tea leaves that are processed similar to green tea: picked, withered, roasted to stop the oxidation (this step is called Sha Qing (杀青) – "Kill Green".
-Then the tea leaves are sun-dried, steamed and compressed, usually into round disks called cakes.
-After that, the cakes are left to age until the tea’s taste is properly transformed.
+Raw (Sheng) Pu-erh is a Pu-erh made from tea leaves that are processed similarly to Green tea: picked, withered, roasted to stop the oxidation (this step is called Sha Qing (杀青) – "Kill Green".
+Then the tea leaves are sun-dried, steamed, and compressed, usually into round disks called cakes.
+After that, the cakes are left to age until the tea’s flavor is properly transformed.

 Chun Jian Fengqing Gushu Raw Pu-erh Tea Cake